 By Dee Jones

 I am not a neat freak.
 In fact, I hate housecleaning of any kind, and would love to never have to do it again.
-But, the fact is, there are just certain advantages to having a relatively clean house.
+But, the fact is, there are just certain advantages of keeping your house relatively clean and organized.
 You can find things when you need them.
 You don’t have to be embarrassed when surprise guests drop by.
 And you won’t trip over piles of junk every time you walk across a room.

 1. Keep a Trash Can In Every Room.